 - 1. The tip of a blade must be blunt, with no sharp edges or corners. - 2.
 You must cover the tip with a "blunt". - (a) The blunt can be made of shatter-resistant polymer, rubber or leather. - (b) The blunt must have a minimum size of 10 mm on any surface that strikes the opponent. - (c) Polymer and rubber blunts must be at least 3mm thick between the striking surface and the tip or edge of the blade.
 Leather blunts must be at least 1.6 mm thick. - 3.
 You must replace the blunt if it looks like it is bulging or cracking, if there are signs the tip of the blade is breaking, or, in the case of a polymer blunt, if the plastic is changing colour. - 4.
-Your blunt must be a different colour to the blade, so that you can tell if the blunt is missing.

-- 5. You must tape or glue the blunt to the blade, so that it will not fly off under reasonable combat conditions. - 6.
+Your blunt must be a different colour to the blade and any tape used, so that you can tell if the blunt is missing. - 5.
+You must tape or glue the blunt to the blade, so that it will not fly off under reasonable combat conditions. - (a) Blunts which are glued to the blade must still be taped, so that you can tell if necessary tape is missing. - 6.
 The tape must not cover the front of the blunt, so that you can tell if the tip of the blade is breaking through.